-Advisor: Andrea Fillip, 409-933-8620 E-mail: studentsforchrist@com.edu
+Advisor: Andrea Fillip, 409-933-8620

+Email: studentsforchrist@com.edu

-This club is an interdenominational organization open to both Christians and Non-Christians, and we encourage all who are interested to attend with open hearts and minds.
-This is a time to slow down and pray for our campus, our world, and each other.
-We are here to encourage positive growth and fellowship among students.
+An interdenominational organization open to both Christians and non-Christians, this club invites all who are interested to attend with open hearts and minds.
+It offers a time to slow down and pray for the campus, the world and each other, and encourages growth and fellowship among students.